ThatGhost/SnapExit/README.md

           RegisterSnapExit(task);
       }

-      private Task OnSnapExit(ResponseData responseData, EnviroumentData enviroumentData) { // response and enviroument is data passed at error time and register time
+      private Task OnSnapExit(ResponseData responseData, EnvironmentData environmentData) { // response and environment is data passed at error time and register time
           // Do some code here related to an exit
       }
   }